Books

 Written and illustrated by Michael Hall, Greenwillow Books (Ages 4+).

 Red is a crayon, but he’s not a red crayon, even if his label says so.
 Everyone around him tries their best to help him be red, but no matter what they do, Red just can’t seem to get it right.
-This makes Red miserable, that is, until a brand-new friend helps him reveal his true colour and learn to accept his inner self: blue! $22, indigo.ca

-20 kids' books that challenge gender stereotypes
+red: a crayon's story, books that challenge gender Merchant

 Prince & Knight